-Regular Laser Pointing
+2.1 Regular Laser Pointing

 The most common ray pointing variant is laser pointing.
-Here, the ray is specified directly by the position and direction of a physical device (Figure 1a).
+Here, the ray is specified directly by the position and direction of a physical device (Figure 1).
 The device might or might not be an actual laser; in fact, the only requirement is that the computer system has a way of determining the intersection of the ray with the screen surface.
-For example, vision technology or special markers on the hand recognizes finger postures as a pointing device [28].
+For example, vision technology or special markers on the hand recognizes finger postures as a pointing device [30].

-Laser pointing has been proposed and implemented for cursor control many times (e.g., [2,18,6,1,25,5,27]).
+Laser pointing has been proposed and implemented for cursor control in 2D interfaces many times (e.g., [2,5,6,20,27,29]).
 It is often referred to as distant pointing, remote pointing or virtual pointing.
 In our study, we implement a laser pointer via an infrared-marked wand tracked in 6DOF.

-Arrow Pointing
+2.2 Arrow Pointing

-Arrow pointing is a variant of laser pointing, where we constraint the use of the laser pointer to be somewhat aligned with the user's eye (Figure 1.B).
+Arrow pointing is a variant of laser pointing where we constraint the use of the pointer to be somewhat aligned with the user's eye (Figure 1).
 This mimics the real life way people aim when great precision is required (e.g., when using bow and arrow, or playing darts).
 Our implementation is identical to laser pointing, except now people are instructed to constrain their use of the wand by looking down its shaft at the screen, i.e., as if it were an arrow.

-Image-Plane Pointing
+2.3 Image-Plane Pointing

 An alternative ray pointing technique comes from the visual arts.
 Painters are often taught to place their thumb at arm's length between their eye and a painting to estimate the sizes and positions of painted objects.
-This technique has long been adopted in the field of virtual reality, where it is referred to as image-plane manipulation, occlusion selection, or the crushing heads technique [22,7,31,4,30, 12].
+This technique has long been adopted in the field of virtual reality for the selection of 3D objects, where it is referred to as image-plane manipulation, occlusion selection, or the crushing heads technique [1,4,7,13,32,33].

-The mechanism of image-plane based pointing is simple: instead of determining the ray through the position and orientation of a pointing device, the ray is determined through two points in space: the user's eye location, and another point in space that the user can control (e.g., the position of the tip of the thumb, of a pen, or the point of a pointing device - Figure 1.C).
+The mechanism of image-plane based pointing is simple: instead of determining the ray through the position and orientation of a pointing device, the ray is determined through two points in space: the user's eye location, and another point in space that the user can control (e.g., the position of the tip of the thumb, of a pen, or the point of a pointing device - Figure 1).
 The effect is that the user can see the cursor aligned with the thumb (or device) in her field of view, even if they are actually at different depths (Figure 3).
 To a certain extent, image-plane pointing is similar to direct-input techniques (e.g., direct-touch) in that feedback and input overlap in the visual space of the user.